Filipino workers: Oil company abandoned us in Hurricane Ida

 “I drank juice and hot water with salt to cure my coughing,” he said.

-The company denied such allegations in its counterclaim filed Oct.
+The company denied such allegations in its counterclaim filed on Oct.
 10, 2022.

 “The houseboats and vessels that workers were quarantined on have fully stocked kitchens, bedrooms, and bathrooms,” the company filing said.
-“Breakfast, lunch and dinner for workers was delivered by Defendants to all such quarantine sites.”
+“Breakfast, lunch, and dinner for workers were delivered by Defendants to all such quarantine sites.”

 “GIS’ on-site clinic physician routinely visited those in quarantine, dispensing medicine and monitoring symptoms,” the filing said.